2 years full-time

 We also invite local practitioners to attend our regular design reviews or to be guest speakers.

-The Master of Architecture at UCLan is prescribed by the Architects Registration Board (ARB) and has full validation by the Royal Institute of Architects (RIBA) leading to Part 2 recognition (RIBA validation with conditions – a revisit from the RIBA will take place in April 2017).
+The Master of Architecture at UCLan is prescribed by the Architects Registration Board (ARB) and has full validation by the Royal Institute of British Architects (RIBA) for the Part II Professional Examination.

 A special feature of this course is the unique blend of practice and theory, which underpins the student projects.
 As a student on an MArch course in the School, you will belong to a Postgraduate Design Community.
 You will study some modules alongside students from other art and design disciplines as well as the more closer construction, environmental and engineering disciplines.
 Through participation in a common programme, you will experience a sharing of knowledge and access to a wide range of staff and resources.